 BEd, PgradDip (Psych), DPsych Melb, MAPS

 I am a Clinical Health Psychologist with extensive experience working in both the public health and private sector, providing psychological services to support individuals who may be experiencing emotional and psychological difficulties, and those associated with complex health conditions.
 I am a Clinical Advisor on the WorkSafe Victoria Clinical Panel and facilitate workplace mental health training for the Black Dog Institute.
-I am a full member of the Australian Psychological Society (APS), the APS College of Health Psychology, the APS College of Clinical Psychology, the Australian Pain Society and the International Association for the study of Pain.
-In addition to providing individual therapy, I also have an interest in group work, training, and providing professional supervision to psychologists.
+I am a full member of the Australian Psychological Society (APS), the APS College of Health Psychology, the APS College of Clinical Psychology, the Australian Pain Society and the International Association for the Study of Pain.
+In addition to providing individual therapy, I also have an interest in group work, training workshops, and providing professional supervision to psychologists.

-My areas of special interest relating to clinical health psychology include pain management, psycho-oncology, management of other chronic health issues and disordered eating.
-More broadly I am passionate about helping people move through difficult times and develop new skills, whether it be from adjusting to a new medical or health problem, an episode of depression or post-natal depression, anxiety, a phobia, grief and loss issues, or low self-esteem.
+My areas of special interest relating to clinical health psychology include pain management, psycho-oncology, management of other chronic health issues, and workplace mental health and wellness.
+More broadly I am passionate about helping people move through difficult times and develop new skills, whether it be from adjusting to a new medical or health problem, an episode of depression or post-natal depression, anxiety, a phobia, an eating disorder, grief and loss issues, or low self-esteem.
 My therapeutic approaches draw from evidence-based practice and include: Cognitive Behaviour Therapy, Schema Therapy, Narrative Therapy, Acceptance and Commitment Therapy, and multidisciplinary pain management approaches.

 I work with children, adolescents and adults.